-BIOL 5340 Phycology (4)
+BIOL 5340 Phycology (4) Three hours lecture, three hours laboratory

 A study of the structure, evolution, ecology and physiology of algae.
 Students will conduct research to learn methodologies needed to use physiological and ecological characteristics of algae as indicators of environmental health.